Palmstead Nurseries Limited

 Product description & Growing guide

 When fully mature, Malus domestica 'Cox's Orange Pippin' can reach an ultimate height of 4–8 metres and a spread of 4–8 metres.
-For optimal growth, it prefers south–facing, west–facing aspect and sheltered exposure.
-It thrives best in clay, loam, sand soil types and should be placed in a full sun position.
+For optimal growth, it prefers south–facing or west–facing aspect and sheltered positions.
+It thrives best in clay or loam or sand soil types and should be placed in full sun.

 Seasonal colour